Shiro-Kuro/Gaianet-AI/README.md

 - **Storage**: 10GB

 **For Windows users**:
 * You need to install Ubuntu by enabaling wsl on your windows.
-Follow this [Guide](https://github.com/0xmoei/Install-Linux-on-Windows).

 **For Linux/VPS users**:
 * You are good to go and keep going through the following guide.